johnnovak/gridmonger-site/source/basic-editing.rst

 available floor colors with the :kbd:`,` and :kbd:`.` keys.
 To "pick" the floor color from the current cell, press :kbd:`I`.

+Gridmonger has a virtually unlimited undo history (only limited by your computer's memory).
+You can undo most actions with :kbd:`Ctrl+Z` or :kbd:`U`, and redo them with :kbd:`Ctrl+Y` or :kbd:`Ctrl+R`.
+The only actions that cannot be undone is the creation of a new map (which discards the current map), and some of the operations related to :ref:`basic-editing:Trail mode`.

 Floor types
 ===========